ArcGIS Blog

 Best Practices

 In Map Viewer, users will be able to explore the catalog using the tools we’ve covered in this article.
 Likewise, the Catalog layer experience is supported in Scene Viewer and ArcGIS Pro.
-However, support for working with Catalog layers is limited in other apps at this time.
+However, support is limited in other apps at this time.

 Summary

 Overall, catalog layers provide a dynamic and collaborative approach to data exploration in ArcGIS Online.
 With new features like dynamic filtering, setting layer limits, and adding a layer to a map, its easy to browse catalog layers in Map Viewer.
-Catalog layers can be used as a central data repository to facilitate collaboration across regions, topics, or organizations, and as a data visualization tool.
+This dynamic new layer type can be used as a central data repository to facilitate collaboration across regions, topics, or organizations, and as a data visualization tool.
 Start exploring the possibilities with catalog layers and be sure to share your thoughts and ideas on Esri Community.

 Share this article